-The subject property is 5.04 acres in size, zoned RM-II, and located at 1700 Baxter Road SE (083W14BD/Tax Lots 100 and 200).
+The subject property is 9.61 acres in size, zoned RM-II, and located at 1700 Baxter Road SE (083W14BD/Tax Lots 100 and 200).

-The applicant is proposing a development consisting of 120-apartment units as shown on the site plans.
+The applicant is proposing a development consisting of 138-apartment units as shown on the site plans.

-There are 36 trees located within the boundary of the development.
-There are no trees proposed for removal with the Partition.
-However, tree removal will be necessary for the development of Parcel 1.
-The development of Parcel 1 will require the removal of 31 trees.
+There are 36 trees located within the boundary of development.
+Due to redevelopment of the site, all 36 trees are proposed for removal.
+The development of Parcel 1 will require the removal of the trees.